REPRODUCTIVE SYSTEM OVERVIEW

 5. Andropause

 Andropause is the male equivalent of menopause, yet unlike menopause, it is not a sudden event that puts a halt to reproductive function for the rest of a man’s life.
 Instead, andropause refers to the gradual decline of sex hormones as well as reproductive function.
-Men can maintain sexual function for as long as they live, yet traditionally other faucets of the aging process catch up with the reproductive system.[22]
+Men can maintain sexual function for as long as they live, yet traditionally, other facets of the aging process catch up with the reproductive system.[22]

-Common age-related issues that result in sexual impotence include cardiovascular problems, low testosterone levels, less libido and energy, impaired nutrient absorption and lower urinary tract symptoms.
+Common age-related issues that result in sexual impotence include cardiovascular problems, low testosterone levels, less libido and energy, impaired nutrient absorption, and lower urinary tract symptoms.

 To search for the best Urology Healthcare Providers in Croatia, Germany, India, Malaysia, Poland, Singapore, Spain, Thailand, Turkey, Ukraine, the UAE, the UK and the USA, please use the Mya Care search engine.